 Optimize for learning

 One of the key things I’ve learned is that you need to change your mindset to be successful in a startup.
-There are a lot of aspects to this: being prepared to constantly push outside your comfort zone; finding ways to build resilience; being agile in your response to the market, the list goes on and on.
+There are a lot of aspects to this: being prepared to push outside your comfort zone constantly; finding ways to build resilience; being agile in your response to the market, the list goes on and on.

 All of these are useful bits of advice, but the single thing that’s made the most difference to me is the switch from a Success-Failure mindset to an Optimizing for Learning mindset.
 Traditionally we are conditioned and trained to focus on outcomes, and many people who start businesses are high achievers who have developed a powerful ability to get good outcomes for their former employers.

 (Need a domain name?
 Check out Lean Domain Search)